 Give us an hour of your day for two (or four) weeks.
-We’ll get you writing fit for the new year.
+We’ll get you writing fit no matter what your writing project is.

-You can start our creative writing Coaching Programme any time from 7 January.
+You can start our creative writing Coaching Programmes immediately.
 Over the following weeks you’ll be propelled into a daily writing discipline, while developing your practice – effortlessly.
 And the bonus is that you’ll enjoy it.

 We think we’ve found the right balance of theory (not much) and practice (as much as can be fitted into a busy day, about half an hour).
 The key is interaction and feedback.
 Each of your twelve assignments will receive our personal and detailed feedback.